 Christian VII’s Palace

 Christian VII’s Palace (formerly Moltke’s Palace) is on the southwest corner of the square.
 It was the first mansion completed, built for Adam Gottlob Moltke, the Lord High Steward, and lifelong friend of King Frederik V. In 1794 it became the residence of King Christian VII until his death in 1808.
 It was used for many years by the Royal Household, and then by the Ministry of Foreign Affairs from 1852-1885.
 In more recent years, it housed the kindergarten for Crown Prince Frederik and Prince Joachim, as well as several apartments for other members of the royal family.
 The Crown Prince lived here until his marriage in 2004.
 Today, Christian XI’s Palace is used for official functions and entertaining, as well as accommodations for official guests.

 Christian IX’s Palace

 Christian IX’s Palace (formerly Schack’s Palace) is on the southeast corner of the square.
 It was originally to be the home of Severin Løvenskjold, a Privy Councillor, but financial difficulties forced him to give up the home.
 It was taken over by Countess Anne Sophie Schack, from whom it got its name.
 In 1794, it became the home of the future King Frederick VI until his death in 1839.
 His wife remained at the palace until her death in 1852, after which it was used by the Supreme Court and the Ministry of Foreign Affairs.
 It later became the home of King Christian IX until his death in 1906.
-The palace remained unused for many years, and after extensive restoration, became the home the current Queen Margrethe and Prince Henrik upon their marriage in 1967.
-They remain at Christian XI’s Palace to this day.
+The palace remained unused for many years, and after extensive restoration became the home of Queen Margrethe and Prince Henrik upon their marriage in 1967.
+Queen Margrethe remains at Christian IX’s Palace to this day.